mem48/geocompr/main.md

 A surge in development time (and interest) in 'R-Geo' has followed the award of a grant by the R Consortium for the development of support for Simple Features and the resulting **sf** package (covered in \@ref(intro-sf)).
 This is illustrated in multiple places, not least the [R-sig-Geo Archives](https://stat.ethz.ch/pipermail/r-sig-geo/), a long-standing open access email list containing much R-spatial wisdom accumulated over the years.
 Many posts on the list now discuss **sf** and related packages, suggesting that R's spatial software developers are using the package and, therefore, it is here to stay.
-We will see in the next chapter how Simple Features in R work and their many advantages.

 We propose that the release of **sf** heralds a new era for spatial data analysis and geocomputation in R.
-This era (which we refrain from labeling the **sfverse** with any seriousness, awaiting a better name!) clearly has the wind in its sails and is set to dominate future developments in R's spatial ecosystem for years to come.
+This era (which we refrain from labeling the **geoverse** with any seriousness, awaiting a better name!) clearly has the wind in its sails and is set to dominate future developments in R's spatial ecosystem for years to come.
 So time invested in learning the 'new ways' of handling spatial data and, hopefully, reading this book, is well spent!

 <div class="figure" style="text-align: center">